wessenstam/gts21/index.rst

 The lab environments will be available all day Tuesday and Wednesday.
 The labs will be supported by a team of SMEs during the following periods:

-- **Tuesday** - 06:00AM PDT - 6:00PM PDT
+- **Tuesday** - 09:00AM AEST - 10:00PM AEST
-- **Wednesday** - 06:00AM PDT - 12:00PM PDT
+- **Wednesday** - 09:00AM AEST - 10:00PM AEST

-The lab environments will continue to be available until 11:59PM PDT on Wednesday if you wish to continue working on labs after the closing session.
-SME support and lab validation will end at the beginning of Wednesday's closing session.
+The lab environments will continue to be available until 11:59PM JST on Wednesday if you wish to continue working on labs after the closing session. *SME support and lab validation will be available on a best effort basis after Wednesday's closing session.*

 Do I Have To Complete The Lab Tracks In Order?
 ..............................................